Once

 had a neighbor who had once lost a cow to a mutilation.
 In

-Sheriff Tom Kuka
+Sheriff Kuka

 kits, Kuka collected samples, took photographs, and recorded

-mutilations, so Kuka was well prepared for the task at hand.
+measurements.
+He was well prepared for the task at hand.

 a scientific dialog regarding animal mutilations occurring on the Rocky